“People with great passion can make the impossible happen.”

 Born and brought up in a joint family in Kolkata; I am the youngest in my generation and needless to say adored by everybody in the family.
 Though I am my parent’s only child, however, I grew up with my cousins.
 I believe my upbringing was a great influence on me later on.
 The resources were limited but care and love were unlimited.
 So, we learnt the importance of family and how to deal with the limitations.

 I am married to a Bengali Muslim and by birth and I am a Hindu Brahmin.
-Both the families supported our decision of inter-religious marriage and I have seen another dimension of the life after marriage.
-My daughter was born in 2013 and I came across to the 3rd dimension of the life!
+Both the families supported our decision of inter-religious marriage and I have seen another dimension of life after marriage.
+My daughter was born in 2013 and I came across to the 3rd dimension of life!
 We named her Renaissance and she bore both of our titles and her name is Renaissance Chatterjee Alam.
 In addition, I am a food blogger and I write at Debjanir Rannaghar.

-I was always fascinated by cooking and started reading books on food from very young age.
+I was always fascinated by cooking and started reading books on food from a very young age.
 I have memories of getting into the big fat kitchen in our house to see my mother and aunts cooking for the entire family.
 Listening to my father and uncles and the female brigade every month while planning for the next month was one of its kind experience for me.

 In 2009, my posting was in Bihar as a United Nations Volunteer, I started writing on my blog.
-After a long day at work, I used to cook for myself and then one point of time I started keeping a record of the recipes in form of a blog.
+After a long day at work, I used to cook for myself and then one point of time I started keeping a record of the recipes in the form of a blog.
 After my marriage, I moved to Delhi and then I started taking my blogging seriously.

 Initially, I used to write only recipes, that I used to cook.
 I was not aware of the process of food photography or typical process of food writing at that time and neither I was aware of the technicalities.
-It was a journey of learning during last 10 years.
+It was a journey of learning during the last 10 years.
 I started learning the process of writing; the process of clicking food photographs.
 I was always close to the books and famous blogs, however, that mostly for enriching myself.
 With the pace of time, I started consulting national and international food websites to come up with the easiest possible method of writing recipes.
-My blog is solely my creation with a very little support from website consultant.
+My blog is solely my creation with very little support from a website consultant.